How do I get to Weir Farm National Historical Park?

 - Until the late 19th Century, much of Connecticut was comprised of family farms, often named for the families that owned them.
 These farms were the vital bedrock of the Connecticut economy.

 - Many important works of art by Julian Alden Weir, Mahonri Young, and Sperry Andrews, were inspired by their recollections of the working American farm.

 - The Weir Preserve consists of 110 acres of walkways and trails that meander over fields, past stone walls, through rough woodlands and around bold rock outcrops.

-- The preserve is located to the southwest of Weir Farm National Historic Site.
+- The preserve is located to the southwest of Weir Farm National Historical Park.

 - Many of the landscape features documented in Weir’s paintings remain unchanged today.

-- The Weir Preserve is contiguous to Weir Farm National Historic Site and includes the originating gift of 37 acres made in 1967 by Weir’s daughter, Cora.
+- The Weir Preserve is contiguous to Weir Farm National Historical Park and includes the originating gift of 37 acres made in 1967 by Weir’s daughter, Cora.
 Additional gifts from Wilton residents finally increased the total size to its current 110 acres.